swiftlang/swift-evolution/proposals/NNNN-property-delegates.md

 ## Motivation

-We've tried to accommodate several important patterns for properties with targeted language support, but this support has been narrow in scope and utility.
+We've tried to accommodate several important patterns for properties with targeted language support, like `lazy` and `@NSCopying`, but this support has been narrow in scope and utility.
 For instance, Swift provides `lazy` properties as a primitive language feature, since lazy initialization is common and is often necessary to avoid having properties be exposed as `Optional`.
 Without this language support, it takes a lot of boilerplate to get the same effect:

 ```swift
 struct Foo {